Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - [Normal forms](#normal-forms)

 # Introduction
-This blog post is a conspectus for the book _Logic in Computer Science_ by Micheal Huth and Mark Ryan.
+This blog post is a conspectus for the book _Logic in Computer Science_ by Micheal Huth and Mark Ryan [[1]].
 It will cover the first five parts of chapter one.
 This conspectus is written informaly for the sake of brevity.
 As such, a lot of theorems and proofs from the original text aren't mentioned.

 # Declarative sentences
 The main goal in program verification is simple: we have the code for a computer program, and we also have a description of how that program ought to behave.
 We would like to make sure that the program behaves in accordance with the specification.
 There are already lots of possible ways to do this:
 - You could write a test suite to check that your program works in different cases and scenarios.
-- You could write a fuzzer that repeatedly runs the program with random inputs and makes sure that it never fails.
+- You could write a fuzzer that repeatedly runs the program with [_pseudo_]random inputs and makes sure that it never fails.
 And so on.

 But the problem with these methods is that there is almost always still some uncertainty.
 How can you be sure that the program works with just a few unit tests?
 Perhaps there is a case that you didn't check which causes a bug.

-Herein lies a distinguising property of formal methods: they do not leave any room for error, and they can be used to check that the program _always_ behaves as it should.
+>Herein lies a distinguising property of formal methods: they do not leave any room for error, and they can be used to check that the program _always_ behaves as it should.
+{.important}

 The first thing we need to carry out these methods, however, is a very specific program specification.
 The reason they are called 'formal' methods is because they use mathematical techniques to verify correctness.
 Therefore, we need a program specification which we can rigorously make and defend arguments about.
 We may instinctively reach for natural language to write the specification.
 After all, describing things in natural language is intuitive to us: it's how you talk to a friend, or hold a debate with a colleague; we are used to expressing and reasoning about things in this way.
 But, natural language is not appropriate for writing a program specification - doing so would be akin to trying to thread a screw with the bristles of a paintbrush.
 The issue is that natural language is too complicated and too ambiguous.
 Consider the sentence
 > The man saw the woman with a telescope